mrgenixus/desktop-information-manager/README.md

 *this is strictly designed to work in Active Desktop on Windows and may not conform to open standards, cross-browser compatibilty guidelines and may not run on windows versions later than 98.*

 ## Missing Contacts
-Originally, I had a number of personal contacts included in the source of these files; the files were generate by a FOXPRO for MSDOS script which I have since lost, as such, I stripped out the contacts.
-I'll probably be updating this so that it will run in webkit, and use Google API's to pull contact Data;
+Originally, I had a number of personal contacts included in the source of these files; the files were generate by a FOXPRO for MSDOS script which I have since lost.
+The contacts were personal contacts, as such, I stripped them out.
+It's possible I'll be updating this so that it will run in webkit, and use Google API's to pull contact Data.
+SEE ALSO: Maintenance

 ## Storage Format
 This is early work, prior to mature development with XML, and at the time, using XML added significant overhead, no-only due to limited browser support, but due to this being prior to the development of most major Javascript frameworks, so-far as I am aware.